Lean Games: Transforming Learning and Culture Through Play

 3. Kanban and Pull System Simulations

 These games show the difference between push and pull production and explain how Kanban signals can cut waste and overproduction.
-Teams run multiple iterations of these simulations to better understand Kanban and pull systems.
+Teams run multiple iterations of these simulations to understand Kanban better and pull systems.
 Teams experiment with different replenishment strategies and analyze the results.

 Participants are encouraged to file reports or issues they encounter during the simulations to improve the learning process.